wangqiang1588/tfo-graphviz/readme.txt

 = 1.10 =
 * Require at least WP 4.2 now.
 * Fix use of add_query_arg() to escape its output; a possible XSS vector.
-* Added GPL v2 license.
+* Added GPL v2 license information.

 = 1.9 =
 * Make some debugging output conditional.